onflow/docs/docs/evm/guides/foundry.md

     src/MyToken.sol:MyToken
 ```

-The above will return the newly deployed contract address.
+The above will print the deployed contract address.
+We'll use it in the next section to interact with the contract.

-### Interacting with Deployed Contracts
+### Querying PreviewNet State

 Based on the given constructor arguments, the initial supply of the token is `42,000,000`.
 We can check the `MyToken` balance of the contract owner.
 Replace `$DEPLOYED_MYTOKEN_ADDRESS` with the address of the deployed contract and `$DEPLOYER_ADDRESS` with the address of the account you funded earlier: